tobiaslins/homey-smartpresence/README.md

 ## Release history

 ### 0.5.1
-* Device tile will now greyout when an user is not home and vise versa
+* Device tile will now greyout when an user is not home and vice versa

 ### 0.5.0
 * Workaround for V2